Larry Scott, Board Member At-Large

 Anne Wechsler is a founder of the Elmwood Village Charter Schools and has worked at EVCS since its opening in 2006.
 She currently serves as the Director of Curriculum and Instruction for both EVCS campuses and is a member of EVCS’s shared leadership team.
 She has worked in charter school development and served as a teacher in charter schools in Brooklyn, Boston, and Buffalo.
 Ms. Wechsler is certified in elementary education from kindergarten through grade six.
 She holds a Master of Arts degree in Administration, Planning, and Social Policy from the Harvard Graduate School of Education and a Bachelor of Arts degree from Stanford University.

 Scott Reimann, Business Manager

 Scott Reimann has a B.A. in English from John Carroll University, a M.A. in English from Stony Brook University, and a certification in English Education from the University at Buffalo.
 Scott has taught both middle and high school at local public and charter schools.
 Currently, he teaches English and communications courses at Bryant and Stratton College.

 Join us on social media!

 Kristen Pastore-Capuana, Assistant Director

-Kristen Pastore-Capuana, lecturer of English education, joined the SUNY Buffalo State faculty in 2017 after teaching high school English in Western New York for 14 years.
+Kristen Pastore-Capuana, assistant professor of English education, joined the SUNY Buffalo State faculty in 2017 after teaching high school English in Western New York for 14 years.
 Pastore-Capuana received her B.A. at Boston College, and her Ed.M and Ph.D. at the University at Buffalo.
 Her research interests include critical literacy pedagogy, secondary English language arts teacher development, and teacher advocacy.